mmubarak0/simple_shell/README.md

 #### issues:

+- replace printf in _env.
+- to continue with the cd(), we need to create _setenv.
 - There is lot of memory leaks in this shell.
 	- 9 bytes in 2 blocks are still reachable in loss record 1 of 3
    		`by 0x10A634: _tokenize (_token.c:41)